History of Turks and Caicos Islands in Timeline

 In November 2007, Channel 4 was re-launched as WIV4.

-2007: Imports Total
+2007: Total Imports

-2007: Government Revenues
+2007: Government Revenues and Expenditures

 In 2007, the territory took in revenues of $206.79 million against expenditures of $235.85 million.

-November 2008: Confirmation of Trouvadore Link
+November 2008: Trouvadore Wreck Artifacts Confirmed

-2008: Highest FIFA Ranking
+2008: Highest Ever Ranking

-In 2008, the football team achieved its highest ever ranking of 158th in the FIFA World Rankings.
+In 2008, the football team's highest ever ranking was 158th.

 2008: Labour Force Total

-In 2008, the labour force in Turks and Caicos totalled 27,595 workers.
+In 2008, the labor force in Turks and Caicos totaled 27,595 workers.

-2008: Twenty20 Match
+2008: Twenty20 Cricket Match

-In 2008, the national team played one Twenty20 match as part of the 2008 Standford 20/20.
+In 2008, the national team played one Twenty20 cricket match as part of the 2008 Standford 20/20.

 2008: Unemployment Rate

-In 2008, the unemployment rate in Turks and Caicos was 8.3%.
+In 2008, the unemployment rate was 8.3%.

-2009: Tourist Arrivals
+2009: Tourist Arrivals Increase

-By 2009, tourist arrivals in Turks and Caicos had risen to 351,498.
+By 2009, tourist arrivals had risen to 351,498.

-2009: GDP Contributions
+2009: GDP Contributions Breakdown

-In 2009, Hotels & Restaurants contributed 34.67% to the GDP, Financial Services contributed 13.12%, Construction contributed 7.83%, Transport, Storage & Communication contributed 9.90%, and Real Estate, Renting & Business Activities contributed 9.56%.
+In 2009, the GDP contributions were: Hotels & Restaurants (34.67%), Financial Services (13.12%), Construction (7.83%), Transport, Storage & Communication (9.90%), and Real Estate, Renting & Business Activities (9.56%).

-2010: Cruise Ship Arrivals
+2010: Cruise Ship Arrivals and Visitors

 In 2010, a total of 245 cruise ships arrived at the Grand Turk Cruise Terminal, carrying a total of 617,863 visitors.